infinum/phrasing/README.md

 7.b) Start with adding your phrases w/ phrase('my-first-phrase')

-8. The username and password for the HTTP Basic authentification are placedin the config/initializers/copycat.rb file .
+8. The username and password for the HTTP Basic authentification are placedin the config/initializers/copycat.rb file.
    If you are going to change them, remember that you should restart your server.

 # Current user